hugo-t-b/vite-node-dev/CONTRIBUTING.md

 ## Questions and Problems

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-To save your and our time, we will systematically close all issues that are requests for general support.
+Instead, we recommend using [GitHub discussions](https://github.com/hugo-t-b/vite-node-dev/discussions) to ask support-related questions.
+To save your and our time, we will systematically close all issues that are requests for general support and redirect people to GitHub discussions.

 ## Bugs